Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Construction of the Maximal Function

-which can be proven by a slight modification of Lemma \ref{lem:eep}.
-If we proceed the proof of Lemma \ref{lem:eep}, without knowing $\Qb$ is $\eta$-admissible, the only difficulty will arise after \eqref{eqn:inclusion}, but we can make the following change,
+whose proof is a slight modification of Lemma \ref{lem:eep}.
+Define $\Qa = Q _\ea \toxo$ and $\Qb = Q _\eb \toxo$.
+If we proceed the proof of Lemma \ref{lem:eep}, without knowing $\Qb$ is $\eta$-admissible, the only difficulty will arise at the last step \eqref{eqn:inclusion}, when we want to bound the integral of $ \eb ^{-d} \|\mmut \| _{\L1{\Bb(t)}} $ in the Gr\"onwall's inequality.
+However, as long as \eqref{eqn:claim} holds at time $t$, $\Bb (t)$ is contained in $\Ba (t)$, thus

-as long as $\Bb$ doesn't exit $\Ba$.
-Following the rest of the proof, we conclude \eqref{eqn:claim} in the end.
+while the integral of the latter is bounded by $4 ^d \eta$.
+Following the same continuity argument we conclude \eqref{eqn:claim} in the end.

 By this claim, for every $\e$ between $\frac{\e _i}{4}$ and $\frac{\e _i}{2}$, we have